ufo5260987423/various-program-languages-benchmark/README.md

 ## What I lean from these benchmarsk

 1. Chez Scheme seems to perform well with recursion, techniques including tail optimization really work.
-2. In my view, thoese benchmarks which cost less than 0.06 second in Chez Scheme, setup time reall concerns something.
+2. In my view, those benchmarks which cost less than 0.06 second in Chez Scheme, setup time reall concerns something.